chribonn/docX2csv/README.md

 ### How

 *docX2csv* creates the csv based on Styles in the document.
-The Title would be associted with a Style to the title (as happens with the TOC option in Word) and would select one or more additional styles that will be crossed reference.
+The Title would be associated with a Style to the title (as happens with the TOC option in Word) and would select one or more additional styles that will be crossed reference.
 For example using the RACI case, each role could have its own style.
 The engine automatically adds the section, page and page paragraph number to allow for easy cross referencing.
-Being in columinar format, data that is not required can be easily ignored.
+Being in columnar format, data that is not required can be easily ignored.

 ### Operation